emilpriver/go-hugo-portfolio/content/about.md

 type: "post"
 ---

 Hi I'm Emil Privér.
-Software developer from Göteborg, Sweden.
+Software developer from Göteborg, Sweden. during my freetime do I code hobby projects and trying different stuffs within the programming world.

-My works is mainly focused on backend and architecture.
-But also intersted in AI.

 I love to explore the tech world, Love reading about tech and explore code, systems and stuffs in general.